gwatts/pinfinder/README.md

 ### Mac

-1. Backup the device using iTunes on a desktop computer.
+1. Backup the device using iTunes on a desktop or laptop computer.
 NOTE: The "encrypt backup" option *must be disabled* in iTunes.
 2. Download pinfinder from the [latest releases](https://github.com/gwatts/pinfinder/releases) page.
 3. Select the tar.gz file in the download list to open it.